Causes of Obesity

 Genes

 Your genes determine how your body works.
-How it is different to everybody, but also how it is so similar to everybody else.
-There is nothing you can do about changing your genes, of course, and there are no identified genetic abnormalities that cause obesity or treatments.
+Your genes determine how you are different to everybody else , but also how it is so similar to everybody else.
+There is nothing you can do about changing your genes, of course.
+Surprisingly there are almost no identified genetic abnormalities that cause obesity.
+If there were, this might help develop clever and individualised treatments.
+There are clearly some families that have a tendency to obesity, and some of these may have a genetic cause.
+However, for most obese families there is no clear genetic cause.

 Metabolism